iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 FROM '/var/lib/postgresql/source_data/csv_data/gdp.csv'
 WITH DELIMITER ',' HEADER CSV;
 ```
-Our data has now been successfully extracted from the CSV files and inserted/copied into our database.
+Execute the complete script and our data has now been successfully extracted from the CSV files and inserted/copied into our database.
 We can now TRANSFORM our data into a usable resource.

  Go to [WALKTHROUGH_NORMALIZE](WALKTHROUGH_NORMALIZE.md)